AMR and AGV: What’s the difference?

 Which automated transport system is more cost-efficient?
 At first glance, the acquisition costs of AGVs are often lower than those of AMRs, which are more expensive due to their intelligence and complex sensors.
 However, once the costs of modifying the warehouse to accommodate the AGVs are taken into account, including the more complicated planning and commissioning, costs are frequently higher.

 In addition, startup often requires production to be stopped if the AGVs are not being built into a new system.
 These interruptions can be costly.
-AMRs, on the other hand, can be implemented quickly and increase efficiency immediately.
+AMRs, on the other hand, can be implemented quickly even into existing infrastructure and increase efficiency immediately.
 Later changes made to an AMR system are also much faster and easier to carry out.
+Since customer expectations are increasing, requiring today’s manufacturing processes to be more flexible and varied, changes to the existing building are more often included in the calculation to achieve a viable return on investment.

-AGVs vs. AMRs – which is the better choice?
+AMRs vs. AGVs – which is the better choice?

-Are you now wondering which criteria need to be taken into account when choosing an automated guided vehicle system?
-The following questions are decisive when deciding between AGVs and AMRs:
+Are you now wondering which criteria need to be taken into account when choosing an automated transport system?
+The following questions are crucial when deciding between AGVs and AMRs:

 • Which transport tasks does the system need to perform?